Is a mechanism available to compulsorily acquire minority stakes?

 BVI law provides for squeeze out provisions under section 176 of the Act in certain circumstances.
 Where an individual shareholder or shareholders acting in concert hold 90% of the votes of the issued shares in the target entitled to vote, section 176 provides that such shareholder(s) can instruct the target to redeem the remaining 10%, and the target shall so redeem the shares on the terms given by the majority shareholder(s).
 The majority shareholder(s) can use this power at any time and it applies irrespective of whether the shares are, by their terms, redeemable.

-100% control can be achieved contractually under a merger, equity acquisition or upon the terms of a scheme of arrangement, each as described above.
-100% control may also achieved by a bidder availing themselves of the statutory squeeze-out provisions as described above.
+100% control can be achieved contractually under a statutory merger/consolidation, equity acquisition or upon the terms of a scheme of arrangement, each as described in our answer to question 5 above.
+100% control may also achieved by a bidder availing themselves of the statutory squeeze-out provisions as more particularly described in our answer to question 5 above.

 Isle of Man

 Both the 1931 Act and the 2006 Act contain provisions for the compulsory acquisition of shares from minority shareholders which apply to all takeover offers that constitute a scheme or contract (which expression includes a series of contracts) involving the transfer of shares to another person.
 If the bidder has had its offer approved within a specified period of time by not less than 90% in value of the shares affected the bidder may compulsorily acquire the remaining shares.

 There is no bar on the shares owned by an affiliate of a bidder being taken into account when determining whether the 90 per cent threshold has been crossed.

 A squeeze-out mechanism is triggered if a company – directly or indirectly – holds 90% or more of the share capital of the target.